 - COVID-19, Hepetitis, Salmonella and other infectious bacteria and viruses can last on stainless steel wall boxes for up to 3 days

 Garbage cans and metal boxes are not the best we can do.
-Businesses now have the option to upgrade to touch-free personal hygiene disposal and give their employees and customers a safe and hygienic way to dispose of all their personal hygiene and sanitary products.
+Businesses now have the option to upgrade to touch-free menstrual hygiene disposal and give their employees and customers a safe and hygienic way to dispose of all their menstrual hygiene and sanitary products.

 The Benefits of Menstrual Hygiene Disposal